 2019 was the first year for the Midyear President’s Retreat held in January in conjunction with the Small Market Judging weekend.
 This is an opportunity for club presidents to get a refresher course in what resources are available to them, where in their program they should be, and open forum to discuss issues with other presidents and get feedback from them and possible solutions from the district.

 The attendance, speakers and professional growth opportunities of Tenth District conventions are on par with national conferences and the Tenth District’s innovative and unique programs are used as models by other districts across the country.
-The cooperative strength of the Tenth District has brought national attention to the Southwest.
-As it has from the beginning, the organization will continue to combat unethical practices in advertising.
-The district will continue to raise technical and professional standards in advertising and serve as an important link in the exchange of information.
-Since the early 1900s, the Tenth District leadership has supported those in advertising and kept organized advertising on a steady course, advancing our industry into the 21st century.
+The cooperative strength of the Tenth District brings national attention to the Southwest.
+As it has from the beginning, the organization continues to combat unethical practices in advertising, raise technical and professional standards in advertising and serve as an important link in the exchange of information.
+Since the early 1900s, Tenth District leadership has supported those in advertising and kept the industry on a steady course into the 21st century.

 250 – 499 Members